| |

 Sources:

 Owen, Barbara.
 The Organ in New England: An Account of Its Use and Manufacture to the End of the Nineteenth Century.
 Raleigh: The Sunbury Press, 1979.
-Specifications of Edwin L. Holbrook Organ (1871).
+Specification of Edwin L. Holbrook Organ (1871).

 Stiles, Henry Reed.
 History of the City of Brooklyn: Including the Old Town and Village of Brooklyn, the Town of Bushwick, and the Village and City of Williamsburgh.
 Brooklyn: pub. by subscription, 1863.

 Webber, F.R.
 "Organ scrapbook" at Organ Historical Society Archives, Princeton, N.J.
-Specifications of Edwin L. Holbrook Organ (1871).
+Specification of Edwin L. Holbrook Organ (1871).
 Courtesy Jonathan Bowen.

 |